ph265/chem310/google_colab_workbook.md

     - A series of “cells” in a notebook

 - Text Cells
-    - cells which allow markdown format text, images, etc.
+    - cells which allow text and images text is normally formatted in "markdown"

 - Code Cells
     - cells which run code (i.e., Python)